menu

 Dixie ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

-The per capita income in Dixie in 2022 was $40,913, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $163,652 for a family of four.
-However, Dixie contains both very wealthy and poor people as well.
-Dixie also has one of the higher rates of people living in poverty in the nation, with 32.65% of its population below the federal poverty line.
+The per capita income in Dixie in 2022 was $55,004, which is wealthy relative to West Virginia and the nation.
+This equates to an annual income of $220,016 for a family of four.

 The people who call Dixie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dixie residents report their race to be White.
-Important ancestries of people in Dixie include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Dixie include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Dixie is English.
 Other important languages spoken here include Polish and Italian.